Fatemah-92/profile/README.md

 - 👋 Hi, I’m Fatemah
 - 👀 I’m interested in Full-Stack JavaScript Development
-- 🌱 I am more interested in the front-end side, using HTML, CSS, javascript, and react. also, I have back-end development skills        in node.js, express, and MongoDB.
+- 🌱 I am more interested in Front-end side, using HTML, CSS, Bootstrap, JavaScript and React.js. also, I have Back-end development skills in Node.js, Express.js, MongoDB, Heroku and Git.
 - 📫 How to reach me, My email: f.thenyan@gmail.com

 <!---